Ablative CO2 Laser: Treatment, Recovery & Results

 - Prolonged redness lasting weeks to months

-- Hypopigmentation — permanent lightening of skin in treated areas
+- Hypopigmentation which is a permanent lightening of skin in treated areas

-- Reactivation of cold sores — antiviral medication is usually prescribed preventatively
+- Reactivation of cold sores, however antiviral medication is usually prescribed preventatively

-- Scarring — rare but possible if aftercare is not followed correctly
+- Scarring is rare but possible if aftercare is not followed correctly

 How to Choose an Ablative CO2 Laser Clinic

-Choosing the right clinic for fully ablative CO2 laser treatment is more critical than for most aesthetic procedures.
-Because fully ablative resurfacing is an intensive procedure with a significant recovery period and higher risk profile, practitioner expertise and clinic standards are paramount.
+Choosing the right clinic for fully ablative CO2 laser is more critical than for most aesthetic procedures.
+Because fully ablative resurfacing is an intensive procedure with a a longer recovery period and higher risk profile, practitioner expertise and clinic standards are paramount.

 When choosing an ablative CO2 laser clinic, consider: